My Children

 This post is a love letter to my daughters Taylor and Caitlyn...

 I have spent the last six days surrounded in almost every moment of the day and night by them both.
 From the blurring moments of waking and getting out the door a week ago at 5:45 AM for an early flight, buckling them both securely into their plane seats to this very moment, an angelic three year old breathing rhythmically beside me exhaustion finally forcing her to into a deep and seemingly dreamless sleep.
-She is silent... an unusual clip_image002state...her small chubby right hand clinging to the folds of my t-shirt, Oreo crumbs on her lips and cheeks her blonde hair wild around her face, some ruddiness on her cheeks earned beneath the intense Floridian sun these past several days.
+She is silent... an unusual state...her small chubby right hand clinging to the folds of my t-shirt, Oreo crumbs on her lips and cheeks her blonde hair wild around her face, some ruddiness on her cheeks earned beneath the intense Floridian sun these past several days.
 She is peaceful and she is happy even in the depth of her slumber.
 A smirk escapes my lips.
 Her older sister, watching TV casually leans over and kisses my cheek and mumbles, "I love you mom... g'night." slipping almost immediately into her own deep sleep.
 I am surrounded by more wealth in this moment than any other in my lifetime.
 The weight of that is not lost on me.

 The physicality of that closeness to my girls has been like medicine injected directly into my soul.
 I started this week reading Sartre, wallowing in the heaviness that I have experienced over the last year or so and feeling ultimately quite sorry for myself in the process.
 I was certain, just certain that if I became reflective and lost in the depths of reading and listening and observing I would find something.
 But there was no need for searching in the first place.
 Irony, as it appears, has a way of completely effing with me.